 You probably see very few opportunities that are so good, so surefire, so long-term that they warrant tying up your money for decades and decades, right?

 In the case of capital investments, you don’t actually use the word maturity in most situations.
 Instead, you should use a term called liquidity, which simply means how close an investment is to cash or how quickly an investment returns or pays back the cash that you’ve invested.

 You can measure liquidity in a bunch of different ways.
 The key thing to remember about liquidity is this: Liquidity isn’t as important as the return on investment.

 Remember, the return shows profitability.
 Nevertheless, you do want to think about the liquidity of a capital investment.
 What you think depends on your circumstances.
 In different circumstances, you prefer capital investments with different degrees of liquidity.

-Risk and capital budgeting
+Risk and capital budgeting in QuickBooks 2013

 With CDs, government insurance programs such as the Federal Deposit Insurance Corporation (FDIC) reduce the risk of investing.
 But the risks still matter, right?
 If you’re over the limits of insurance coverage, you don’t put all your money in the same bank.

 Even if you’re under the FDIC insurance limits, you don’t put money into a bank that is at risk of going under.
-Do that and you’ll have the hassle of getting your money back.
+Do that, and you’ll have the hassle of getting your money back.

 Typically, you also carefully select CD-like investments, such as debentures, which some finance companies offer to CD investors.
 Again, that makes sense.
-Risk — the chance that maybe you won’t be repaid, or maybe not all your interest will be repaid — is one of the things that you want to consider when you talk about CDs.
+Risk — the chance that maybe you won’t be repaid or that maybe not all your interest will be repaid — is one of the things that you want to consider when you talk about CDs.

 In the same way that risk matters to CDs, risk matters to capital investments.
 In fact, risk probably matters more in the latter case.
 No government agency guarantees that some capital investment will deliver the returns that you plan on.